Memory, Beliefs, and Economic Decisions

 One project studies belief formation, which is based on sampling of information shaped by similarity to cues (which include the hypotheses being assessed and irrelevant context) and by interference.

-2. Preferences Under Risk
+2. Preferences and Choices

-A second project applies this approach to preferences, studying choice under risk (whereby people selectively retrieve from memory and simulate potential lottery outcomes) and intertemporal choice (whereby people use memory to simulate future rewards).
+• Choice under risk (whereby people selectively retrieve from memory and simulate potential lottery outcomes)

-3. Field Applications
+3. Field Application

 A third project will apply these ideas to the field.
 Domains of interest are:

-• Survey measurement of how past domain relevant as well as domain irrelevant experiences shape the perception of new risks.
+• Survey measurement of how past domain relevant as well as domain irrelevant experiences shape the perception of new risks

-• Socio-economic identity and its effect on political opinions.
+• Socio-economic identity and its effect on political opinions

-• Similarity in financial markets, beliefs, and asset prices.
+• Similarity in financial markets, beliefs, and asset prices

-• Advertising.
+• Advertising

-• Instability of fairness norms.
+• Instability of fairness norms

 Financiële details & Tijdlijn